-

 Oh Freedom!
 The Civil Rights Act of 1964: Then and Now

-By Jennifer Lague Roughly 50 years ago, Lyndon Johnson signed into legislation the Civil Rights act of 1964 a landmark piece of civil rights legislation that outlawed discrimination based on race, color, Read more
+By Jennifer Lague Roughly 50 years ago, Lyndon Johnson signed into legislation the Civil Rights act of 1964 a landmark piece of civil rights legislation that outlawed discrimination based on race, color, religion, sex, or national origin.
+It ended unequal application of voter registration requirements and racial segregation in schools, at the workplace and by… Read more

 -